- The Auto Club Group vs. Progressive: Which one is the cheapest?

 The Auto Club Group vs. Progressive: Which one is the cheapest?

-The Auto Club Group state minimum coverage costs an average of $488 annually, while Progressive costs $549.
+The Auto Club Group costs an average of $488, while Progressive has average rates for state minimum coverage of $549.

-For full coverage with 100/300/100 in liability coverage and $500 deductibles for comprehensive and collision insurance, The Auto Club Group costs an average of $1,621.
-Progressive costs more at an average of $1,998.
+For full coverage with 100/300/100 in liability and $500 deductibles for comprehensive and collision, The Auto Club Group costs an average of $1,621 annually.
+Progressive is more expensive, with an average cost of $1,998.

 Company | Average annual rate for full coverage | Average annual rate for state minimum coverage | Average annual premium for liability-only (50/100/50) car insurance |